-- Topic based learning. - An emphasis on providing opportunities for outdoor learning throughout the curriculum- including opportunities for overnight stays in KS2. - Opportunities for discussion in a variety of groupings. - Communication support strategies such as sentence stems provide the pupils with ways to engage in discussions. - Questioning and activities designed to meet levels of need, secure understanding and develop a level of challenge. - Accelerated Reader programme. - BPVS screening is performed to ensure all early identification of any speech and language difficulties. - "Real" task learning, making the curriculum relevant. - Carefully planned and well-resourced activities that engage all learning styles. - Reasonable adjustments made to ensure individual access to all areas of learning and curriculum.
+learning throughout the curriculum-including opportunities for overnight stays in years 3 and 4 and a camp in years 5 and 6.

+- Opportunities for discussion in a variety of groupings. - Communication support strategies such as sentence stems provide the pupils with ways to engage in discussions. - Oracy focus - Questioning and activities designed to meet levels of need, secure understanding and develop a level of challenge. - Accelerated Reader ICT programme. - Wellcomm screening is performed to ensure all early identification of any speech and language difficulties. - "Real" task learning, making the curriculum relevant. - Carefully planned and well resourced activities that engage all learning styles. - Reasonable adjustments made to ensure individual access to all areas of learning and curriculum.

-- Rapid response sessions with a teacher or teaching assistant to pick up misconceptions. - Children will have a SEND Support Plan in place.
+- Children will have a SEND Support Plan in place.
 This will be shared with parents/carers at least 3 times a year. - ASD and Dyslexia champions to provide strategies and support. - Advice and support from outside agencies in developing targeted individual support.